Overview

 Clients may choose to designate certain assets held with the Custodian as “self-directed” (“Self-Directed

-specifically identified by the Client and approved by the Advisor in writing.
-SIG will have no responsibility or
+be specifically identified by the Client and approved by the Advisor in writing.
+SIG will have no

-fiduciary duty with respect to any self-directed assets.
-Depending on the circumstance, SIG may charge an
+responsibility or fiduciary duty with respect to any self-directed assets.
+In certain circumstances, SIG will

-administrative fee for trading or other reporting services provided around Self-Directed Assets.
-Any
+charge an administrative fee for trading or other reporting services provided around Self-Directed Assets.

 Retirement Account Considerations

-As part of SIG’s advisory services, an Advisory Person may provide a Client with recommendations and advice
+As part of SIG’s advisory services, in certain circumstances an Advisory Person will provide a Client with

 4